devOpifex/obfuscator/README.md

 ```
 $> obfuscator -h
 Usage of obfuscator:
-  -decipher string
+  -deobfuscate
-        String to decypher
+        Deobfuscate the obfuscated files
   -in string
         Directory of R files to obfuscate
   -key string
         Key to obfuscate
   -license string
         License to prepend to every obfuscated file, e.g.: license
   -out string
         Directory where to write the obfuscated files
   -protect string
         Comma separated protected tokens, e.g.: foo,bar
 ```

 __Example__